Inguro-OU/war-of-memes/README.md

 - This method focuses on **interpersonal communication** that makes one **truly worthy** of other people's **belief** that they and their ideas will be treated fairly without prejudice.

-# 2. How it helps you?

-What are these **surprisingly simple** yet **powerful** trust-building behaviors?
-We refer to them as **Case A** (when trust is built) and **Case B** (when trust is broken).
-As you read the statements below, consider:

-1. How often do you personally experience **Case A** versus **B**?
-2. How often do you behave as **Case A** or **B**?
-3. Can you behave as in case A, even with people you don’t like or disagree with?

-👉 **Statement 1:** Is it `true` or `false` that you would **like the same person more** in Case A than in Case B?

-- In case A, this person gives you the feeling that she understands your perspective.
-- In case B, this person doesn’t answer, breaks communication, and intentionally ignores your perspective

-👉 **Statement 2:** Is it `true` or `false` that you would **like the same person more** in Case A than in Case B?

-- In case A, this person readily admits the possibility of being wrong, easily recognizes her mistakes, and willingly changes her opinion when presented with objectively better evidence.
-- In case B, this person refuses to admit the possibility of being wrong, denies or ignores her mistakes, and clings to her opinions even when faced with objectively better evidence.

-👉 **Statement 3:** Is it `true` or `false` that you would **like the same person more** in Case A than in Case B?

-- Case A: This person helps you explore and expand your ideas, uncover new possibilities, and refine them together.
-- Case B: This person dismisses your ideas, sticking rigidly to those already familiar to them, avoiding creative risks and limiting exploration.

-👉 **Statement 4:** Is it `true` or `false` that you would **like the same person more** in Case A than in Case B?

-- Case A: This person keeps her promises despite her high cost.
-- Case B: This person makes promises that she intends to break.

-👉 **Statement 5:** Is it `true` or `false` that you would **like the same person more** in Case A than in Case B?

-- Case A: This person tells you the truth despite her high cost.
-- Case B: This person intentionally lies to you when it serves her interests.

-👉 **Statement 6:** Is it `true` or `false` that you would **like the same person more** in Case A than in Case B?

-- **Case A:** This person looks decades ahead and considers the long-term effects of her actions
-- **Case B:** This person doesn’t look ahead and ignores the long-term effects of her actions.

-👉 **Statement 7:** Is it `true` or `false` that you would **like the same person more** in Case A than in Case B?

-- **Case A:** This person looks decades ahead and considers the long-term effects of her actions
-- **Case B:** This person doesn’t look ahead and ignores the long-term effects of her actions.

-👉 **Statement 8:** Is it `true` or `false` that you would **like the same person more** in Case A than in Case B?

-- **Case A:** This person empowers people to treat others how they want to be treated themselves.
-- **Case B:** This person ignores when people treat each other in ways they **would not** want to be treated.

-# 3. Consequences of non-trustworthy communication:
+# 2. How does it help you?

+**TL;DR**: It helps those who use this method to predictably **increase the chance** of experiencing **trustworthy behaviors** and **decrease the chance** of experiencing **untrustworthy behaviours**.

+What are these **trustworthy** and **untrustworthy** behaviors?
+Imagine a particular college friend, partner, family member, or stranger.
+Do you **agree** or do you **disagree** with the following eight statements?

+### Trustworthy and untrustworthy communication

+**Do you agree or disagree?**

+👉 **Active Listening:** Your college, friend, family member, or even stranger is:

+- **More worthy** of your trust when she gives you the feeling that she understands your perspective.
+- **Less worthy** of your trust when she doesn’t answer, breaks communication, and intentionally ignores your perspective

+👉 **Critical Thinking:** Your college, friend, family member, or even stranger is:

+- **More worthy** of your trust when she admits the possibility of being wrong, recognizes her mistakes, and changes her opinion when presented with objectively better evidence.
+- **Less worthy** of your trust when she refuses to admit the possibility of being wrong, denies or ignores her mistakes, and clings to her opinions even when faced with objectively better evidence.

+👉 **Improvisation & Exploration:** Your college, friend, family member, or even stranger is:

+- **More worthy** of your trust when she helps you explore and expand your ideas, uncover new possibilities, and refine them together.
+- **Less worthy** of your trust when she dismisses your ideas, sticking rigidly to those already familiar to them, avoiding creative risks, and limiting exploration.

+### Trustworthy and untrustworthy behaivors

+👉 **Statement 4:** Your college, friend, family member, or even stranger is:

+- **More worthy** of your trust when she keeps her promises despite her high cost.
+- **Less worthy** of your trust when she makes promises she intends to break.

+👉 **Statement 5:** Your college, friend, family member, or even stranger is:

+- **More worthy** of your trust when she tells you the truth despite her high cost.
+- **Less worthy** of your trust when she intentionally lies to you when it serves her interests.

+👉 **Statement 6:** Your college, friend, family member, or even stranger is:

+- **More worthy** of your trust when she looks decades ahead and considers the long-term effects of her actions
+- **Less worthy** of your trust when she doesn’t look ahead and ignores the long-term effects of her actions.

+👉 **Statement 7:** Your college, friend, family member, or even stranger is:

+- **More worthy** of your trust when she empowers others to be more trustworthy.
+- **Less worthy** of your trust when she ignores when people behave in an untrustworthy way.

+# 3. Consequences of untrustworthy communication:

+1. How often do you personally experience untrustworthy behaviors from the statements above?
+2. How often do you personally behave in an untrustworthy way?
+3. How would you feel if your colleagues, friends, family members, or even strangers behave trustworthy, even with people you don’t like or disagree with?

 ### 🛑 **Personal Challenges**